Skip to Main Content

 • You can start from general introductions to understand fundamental concepts relating to your research topic.

-• Use your reading lists: which of the readings relate to the topic?
+• Use your reading list: which of the readings relate to the topic?
 Also check the "Further Reading" sections.

 Narrow down your topic and be selective